munners17/python-flask-app/README.md

    ### TASK: List Destinations
    1. Have all the Diveshop Destinations names and their travel cost display when accessing http://127.0.0.1:5000/destinations
+      * Note: Copy+Paste from the Customers logic to allow you to just change the SQL query

    ### Forms
    Basic user input is handled by HTTP Forms.